chrisjoyce911/handy-recipe/recipes/Cashew_Chicken.md

 ### PREPARE VEGETABLES
 1. Cut the onion and bell peppers into bite-sized pieces.
 2. Finely chop the garlic cloves.
 Grate a small knob of ginger (1/2 tsp).
 Cut the green onions into 2-inch (5-cm) pieces and thinly slice some white parts of the green onions.Cut the green onions
+ * 1/2 yellow onion
+ * 2 cups red, yellow, and/or green bell peppers

 ### MAKE SAUCE
 Combine all the sauce ingredients in a small container and mix well.
 (If you want it to be more Thai-style, use a mix of golden mountain sauce and fish sauce instead of chicken bouillon powder.)
 Set aside.